kainazzzo/printstreamer/README.md

 dotnet run -- --Stream:Source "http://YOUR_PRINTER_IP/webcam/?action=stream"
 ```

-Open the control panel at http://localhost:8080 to view the raw MJPEG source and the local HLS preview.
+Open the control panel at http://localhost:8080 to view the raw MJPEG source.

  2) Stream to YouTube (OAuth)